siddharth-pand8y/JSNAD/03-Buffers-Streams/03-buffers.notes.md

 - `Buffer.slice` method will return a buffer instance that references the binary data in the original buffer on which slice was called on

-- `Buffer.alloc` - Allocate a buffer a certain amount of bytes
+- `Buffer.alloc` - Allocate a buffer a certain amount of bytes (by deault is zero filled buffer)

 - `Buffer.allocUnsafe` - return a buffer of garbage bytes ( Security risk but performance advantages )